awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_WLM_QUERY.md

  **View Average Query Time in Queues and Executing**

-Service classes 1 \- 4 are used internally by Amazon Redshift, and service class 5 is reserved for the dedicated superuser queue\.
-The following queries display the current configuration for service classes greater than 4, which include the superuser and WLM query queues\.
+The following queries display the current configuration for service classes greater than 4\.
+For a list of service class IDs, see [WLM Service Class IDs](cm-c-wlm-system-tables-and-views.md#wlm-service-class-ids)\.

 The following query returns the average time \(in microseconds\) that each query spent in query queues and executing for each service class\.